”. A quick-hitting, fast-facts presentation of Dispensationalism that explains essential beliefs and common myths about dispensational theology.

 Thoroughly vetting the most important hermeneutical and theological issues related to the Israel/church relationship, Vlach explains why, "there are compelling scriptural reasons in both testaments to believe in a future salvation and restoration of the nation Israel. ".
 Vlach evaluates the doctrine of replacement theology also known as supersessionism down through history but ultimately argues in favor of the nonsupersessionist position.

-He Will Reign ForeverJpl Books #ad - He Will Reign Forever #ad - This includes an explanation of texts from Genesis 1 through Revelation 22.
+He Will Reign ForeverJpl Books #ad - This includes an explanation of texts from Genesis 1 through Revelation 22.
 Vlach offers a readable yet thorough treatment of God's kingdom program that takes into account progressive revelation and how God's kingdom plan unfolds throughout history.
 He will reign forever offers a biblical theology of the kingdom of God, explaining key Bible passages concerning the timing and nature of God's kingdom.

 Highly acclaimed theologian Dr. Dispensationalism continues to provoke heated debate within the Christian world.
 Ryrie made this complex subject more understandable for thousands worldwide.
 In his best-selling book, Dispensationalism Today, written more than 50 years ago, Dr.